GDC-ConsumerEdge/parameter-store/README.md

 The Terraform folder contains optional [resources](examples/terraform/opt-gcb-data-loader.tf) to stand up infrastructure for a Cloud Build data loader pipeline.
 If you do not want these [resources](examples/terraform/opt-gcb-data-loader.tf), you should comment out or delete the resources in this folder.
-In addtion to this file, there are references to these resources elsewhere — search the folder for TODO lines related to the data loader and remove them.
+In addition to this file, there are references to these resources elsewhere — search the folder for TODO lines related to the data loader and remove them.

 ### How Does Data Loading Work?